 Ultra-Orthodox / Haredi - Military Service

 Increasingly feelings of inequality were tearing the fabric of Israeli society.
-Moreover, some of the Yeshiva students being granted deferrals – namely, those who cannot successfully adjust to the full-time study of Torah – found themselves in an untenable predicament; they do not study, for they are unsuited for it; they do not work, for fear of exposing their failure to meet the conditions of the arrangement.
+Moreover, some of the Yeshiva students being granted deferrals – namely, those who cannot successfully adjust to the full-time study of Torah – found themselves in an untenable predicament; they did not study, for they were unsuited for it; they did not work, for fear of exposing their failure to meet the conditions of the arrangement.
 The result was an ongoing breach of the law, inhibited personal growth and harm to the work force.

 In his answer, Ben-Gurion explained his reasons for changing the existing arrangement, citing both security and moral considerations: "This is, first and foremost, a great moral issue: whether it is fitting that the son of one mother is killed in defence of the homeland, and another mother's son sits in his room and studies in safety, while most of the young people of Israel are risking their lives".
 He added: "I cannot, under any circumstances, agree with your words, that 'it is due to the yeshiva students that we have arrived at where we are today'.
 They did not build this country, nor did they risk their lives for its independence (although some of them did so), and they have no special rights that other Jews do not have".

 Initially there was a fixed quota of Yeshiva students whose service was deferred, not exceeding about four hundred (400) Yeshiva students a year.
 This was the number of deferrals granted until 1970.
 From that year onwards the arrangement was altered to remove the limitation on the number of deferrals that could be granted.
 Hence, the number of Yeshiva students granted deferrals increased.
 In 1975, a yearly quota of 800 was established for the number of Yeshiva students who would obtain service deferral.
 Following the coalition agreement of 1977, the quota was abolished altogether, increasing the number of potential service deferrers.